Aidar5/nattoeng/docs/source/book/11_modules/import.rst

 There are many objects in the **os** module, so the output is shortened.
 At the end, the length of the list of names of current namespace is specified.

-This import option is best not use.
-With such code import it is not clear that a function is taken, for example from the **os** module.
+This import option is best not to use.
+With such code import it is not clear which function is taken, for example from the **os** module.
 This makes it much harder to understand the code.